 #7.
 Get a Travel Credit Card

 Unless you have a serious issue with self-control when it comes to credit, getting a miles/points credit card for travel is one of the smartest things you can do.
-Not only is it a safer way to pay for things than a debit card or cash while traveling (like when you’re pre-booking lodging etc), it’s also a safety net.
+Not only is it a safer way to pay for things than a debit card or cash while traveling (like when you’re buying a flight or pre-booking lodging, etc.), it’s also a safety net.
 If your card number or card gets stolen, your account will be turned off, and you will be protected versus waking up to realize all your money is gone from your checking account.
 Also, most credit cards provide a form of travel insurance benefit like travel accident insurance, purchase protection, and car rental insurance.

 Getting a travel credit card can also be part of your bill automation.
 For example, setting up your monthly bill to be auto-paid on the last day possible in FULL, and you’re using all the benefits of having a card, plus getting 30-ish days of float on that spending.